 For less frequented websites, or websites with static maps, the increase in Google Maps prices is not a big concern.
 For them, it is unlikely that the free API calls are not likely exceeded.

-If you enjoyed reading this article about Mapbox vs Google Maps, you should also check out this article about free mapping software.
+If you liked this article about Mapbox vs Google Maps, you should also check out this article about free mapping software.